scalameta/scalafmt/docs/configuration.md

 ### `binPack.parentConstructors`

 Parent constructors are `C` and `D` in `class A extends B with C and D`.
-If true, `scalafmt` will fit as many parent constructors on a single line.
-If false, each parent constructor gets its own line.
+Changed from a boolean to a wider set of options in v2.6.0.

 ```scala mdoc:defaults
 binPack.parentConstructors